 Geriatrics Inpatient Consultation

-This rotation is based at Duke University Hospital and includes both the geriatric and palliative medicine services.
-Fellows see patients on medicine and surgery services and learn about a variety of core issues, including delirium, perioperative care, goals of care and management of transitions.
-The fellow works closely with the Geriatric Consult attendings to provide care for geriatric medicine inpatient consults, and have opportunity to coach housestaff on this rotation.
+This rotation is based at Duke University Hospital.
+Fellows see patients on medicine and surgery services and learn about a variety of core issues, including delirium, perioperative care, goals of care, and management of transitions.
+The fellow works closely with the Geriatric Consult attendings to provide care for geriatric medicine inpatient consults.
+The fellow is responsible for leading the team, which includes trainees from internal and family medicine, as well as students.

 Outpatient Primary Care